verlok/verlok.github.io/_posts/2015-03-06-advanced-sprite-generation-using-compass-sass.md

 }
 {% endhighlight %}

-<h4>With box size generation</h4>
+#### With box size generation

-<p>If you don't want Compass to generate box dimensions for you, but you want to use an offset inside the box, you should do the following.</p>
+If you don't want Compass to generate box dimensions for you, but you want to use an offset inside the box, you should do the following.

 {% highlight scss %}
 @import "compass/utilities/sprites";